aporlowski/pi-sdr/README.md

 ### Scan for Signals using GQRX

 Now we can begin to use our SDR radio.
 Connect the SDR dongle.
-We will first manually scan and tune FM and NOAA Weatherradio using GQRX to become familiar with SDR.
-We will use Bloomington, Indiana our example scanning location.
-Next, we will find the P25 control channel in your area using GQRX, and finally setup the OP25 software to demodulate the P25 radio communication.
+We will first manually scan and tune FM and NOAA Weather radio using GQRX to become familiar with SDR.
+We will use Bloomington, Indiana as our example location.
+Next, we will find the P25 control channel used by emergency services personnel in GQRX, and finally setup the OP25 software to demodulate the P25 radio communication.

 #### FM Radio